steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 ## **Subjects**

-* N = How many subjects were used in the analysis excluding dropped subjects?
+* N = How many subjects were used in the analysis (excluding dropped subjects)?
 * How many subjects were dropped or excluded from the analysis and why?
 * Source, relevant demographics, and compensation of subjects